pgersl/personal-music/content/compositions/_index.md

 list: compositions
 type: index
 ---
-These are my compositions, organized chronologically.
+These are my compositions, organized chronologically by ensemble.